-On September 13, 2012, the Corporation filed regulatory applications with the ERCB (now AER) and ESRD (now AEP) for the Surmont Project and received regulatory approval for the Surmont Project in September 2019.
-In December 2021, these approvals were cancelled at MEG's request as Surmont is no longer in MEG's near-term development plan.
+On September 13, 2012, the Corporation filed regulatory applications with the ERCB (now AER) and Alberta Environment and Sustainable Resource Department ("ESRD") (now AEP) for the Surmont Project and received regulatory approval for the Surmont Project in September 2019.
+In December 2021, these approvals were cancelled at MEG's request as a cost saving initiative as Surmont is no longer in MEG's near-term development plan.